5ghub/5G-NB-IoT/README.md

 -Driver: Contains Windows driver for the BG96 chipset and the prolific USB-to-serial cable.

--Tools: Different tools inclduing Quectel QNavigator that can be used with the BG96 wireless modem.
+-Tools: Different tools inclduing Quectel QNavigator and QCOM that can be used with the BG96 wireless modem to communicate over USB or serial ports.

-- Arduino Sketches: Several examples and sketches for Arduino to use with the board

 # How to Use Arduino IDE with the Board